top of page

 JOB SUMMARY:

-The Victim Advocate/Outreach Coordinator for Coffey County assists survivors of sexual and domestic violence, stalking, and human trafficking with necessary and appropriate services including protection orders, emotional support, education, and referrals to community resources.
+The Victim Advocate/Outreach Coordinator assists survivors of sexual and domestic violence, stalking, and human trafficking with necessary and appropriate services including protection orders, emotional support, education, and referrals to community resources.
 This position has a special focus of being the sole advocate in the assigned rural county or counties.
 Extra responsibilities include participating in community meetings, collaborating with inter-agency/multi-disciplinary groups, organizing and/or facilitating training for county partners.

 Salary Range: Starting at $33,280.00